CallMeGreg/copilot-zero-to-hero/README.md

 Save the `settings.json` file and go back to a file that you would like to review.

-Highlight all of the text that wou want Copilot to review, then right click and select `Copilot` --> `Review and Comment`
+Highlight all of the text that you want Copilot to review, then right click and select `Copilot` --> `Review and Comment`

 ![Screenshot 2025-01-10 at 10 50 46 AM](https://github.com/user-attachments/assets/4d985674-6d23-4543-ba02-636959349c54)